-NEW YORK--Russian was translated into English by an electronic "brain" here for the first time.
+Electronic Translation.-Russian was translated into English by an electronic "brain" recently for the first time, in a demonstration at IBM World Headquarters in New York.

-Brief statements about politics, law, mathematics, chemistry, metallurgy, communications and military affairs were submitted in Russian by linguists of the Georgetown University Institute of Languages and Linguistics to the famous 701 computer of the International Business Machines Corporation.
+Brief statements about politics, law, mathematics. chemistry, metallurgy, communications and military affairs were submitted in Russian by linguists of the University Institute Georgetown of Languages and Linguistics to the famous 701 computer of the International Business Machines Corporation.
 And the giant computer, within a few seconds, turned the sentences into easily readable English.